 Hot Weather and the Elderly

-- Stay in the coolest place possible and don’t do too much activity
+- Stay in the coolest place possible and don’t overly physically exert themselves.

 - Drink plenty of water and don’t eat too much.
 Also avoid alcohol and drinks with caffeine.